What’s Next for the Housing Market?

 Brexit house prices in London

-London especially felt the effect of this as high-value prime postcodes were hit by an immediate decline of foreign investment buyers.
+London and the South East especially felt the effect of this as high-value prime postcodes were hit by an immediate decline of foreign investment buyers.
 This, in turn, led to the cancellation of many deals soon after the news of Brexit broke and to house prices falling.

 Brexit housing market overall